google/minijail/minijail0.5.md

     sig_return: 1
     exit: 1

-The "1" acts as a wildcard and allows any use of the mentioned system call.
-More advanced filtering is possible if your kernel supports CONFIG\_FTRACE\_SYSCALLS.
-For example, we can allow a process to open any file read only and mmap PROT\_READ only:
+The \"1\" acts as a wildcard and allows any use of the mentioned system call.
+More advanced filtering is possible if your kernel supports CONFIG_FTRACE_SYSCALLS.
+For example, we can allow a process to open any file read only and mmap PROT_READ only:

     # open with O_LARGEFILE|O_RDONLY|O_NONBLOCK or some combination.
     open: arg1 == 32768 || arg1 == 0 || arg1 == 34816 || arg1 == 2048